Why Requests for (More) Photographs Are Annoying

 Buyers are not wrong to want this and booksellers have the option of not taking any photos if they are willing to sell fewer books as a result.
 But it is rather sad that the main purpose of photos now is to prove that written descriptions are accurate.

-A (potential) buyer of a $50 book made the customer’s case in a series of five (!) emails he sent me when I declined to take more photos for him:
+A (potential) buyer of a $50 book argued customer’s side in this dispute in a series of five (!) emails he sent me when I declined to take more photos for him:

 “If you want to be lazy and not provide more in your listings; fine; but for a serious buyer who wants to see for himself—like many serious buyers, as you ought to know—then you should accommodate… You oughtn’t be trying to decide for us, what we should or shouldn't want to know, or want to see.”